Intro

 For example, the buyer pays the invoice for the raw materials delivered within the agreed-upon payment terms.

 This is how a typical purchase order process works.
-It starts with creating the order and ends with invoice approval from the buyer and the vendor.
+It starts with creating the order and ends with invoice approval workflow from the buyer and the vendor.

 Each organization has its own purchase order setting; some include quality controls before the invoice process, but the high-level aspect remains the same.